ptsteadman/notebook/stories/feyerabend.md

 "A qualia!" said Addison, also laughing.
 "Weird, huh?"

 What had she just experienced?
-It was totally abstract: it didn't remind her of anything.
+It was something totally abstract: it didn't remind her of anything.

 It was just there, and distinct.
 The only thing that seemed comparable, in terms of novelty, was when she had experienced her first orgasm around the age of thirteen.
-But this was a much quieter, more precise feeling, without pleasure or anything, really.
+But this was a much quieter, more precise feeling, without pleasure or *anything*, really.

 "Wow," said Feyerabend.
 "Got it."